Highly Sensitive Data Authorization

 Securing Highly Sensitive Data

 Data in this category requires extraordinary protection because it has the potential to cause severe damage to people or the university if it is lost or accessed by unauthorized persons.

 Security at this level is best handled by in-depth consultation with the IT Security Office.
-Please contact the IT Security Office to arrange a consultation at 703-993-2906.
-If you need assistance implementing the "Security Tips " listed below, please contact the ITS Support Center at 703-993-8870.
+Please contact the IT Security Office to arrange a consultation at 703-993-2906 or complete the TDX form located on the Highly Sensitive Data service page.

 Some Warnings About Highly Sensitive Data

-Highly Sensitive Data should not be accessed remotely unless you are using a secure Virtual Private Network (VPN).
+HSD should not be accessed remotely unless you are using a secure Virtual Private Network (VPN).
 Instructions for connecting to the VPN are available at Using 2FA with CISCO AnyConnect VPN.